- Download our Moving to São Paulo Guide (PDF)

 + PRO: Brazil’s business hub

-São Paulo is the main business hub of the country, and has the largest GDP in the Southern Hemisphere.
-It's also where large multinational companies tend to set up their Brazilian headquarters, with giants across numerous industries such as Shell, Google, HSBC, Nokia and Unilever all present.
+Working in São Paulo puts you at the heart of the country’s leading business hub, with the largest GDP in the Southern Hemisphere.
+It’s also where large multinational companies tend to set up their Brazilian headquarters, with giants from the tech, finance, services, and pharmaceutical sectors such as Shell, Google, HSBC, Microsoft and Unilever all present.
 This also means ample job opportunities, and expats often get transferred to São Paulo through these companies.

 + PRO: Variety of career opportunities

-There’s a broad array of industries for expats to explore, ranging from engineering, telecommunications and finance, to pharmaceuticals, IT and the service industry.
-There’s even a chance for younger travellers to get some work as an English teacher – although the pay might not be great for these positions, it's certainly an exciting adventure to undertake.
+There’s a broad array of industries for expats to work in.
+There’s even a chance for younger travellers to get work as an English teacher – although the pay might not be as competitive, it’s an exciting adventure.

-- CON: Knowledge of the language is vital
+- CON: Knowledge of the language is essential

-The language barrier is a constant in working life, with at least a basic grasp of Portuguese considered essential.
-While large corporations may have large English contingents, learning at least basic Portuguese is likely to become a necessity.
+The language barrier is a constant in working life, and at least a basic grasp of Portuguese is considered essential.
+Large corporations may have significant English contingents, but learning basic Portuguese will likely become necessary.

 - CON: Tough job market